gvwilson/sensibleadventures/cloudherd/new.md

 for a heartbeat, then straightened and went back to their quiet conversation.
 Thokmay set the pot of stew aside, scratched Kulbinder's ears for a moment, and said, "Spell price?"

+Noxy nodded, not trusting herself to speak for a moment.
+"It was the scribbles," she said.
+The plague had swept through the mountains when Noxy was six, carried by clockwise gulls blown off course by a storm or by wandering Hett smiths or maybe just the turn of the season.
+At first it was just an itch that slowly worsened.
+Then dark marks appeared on people's skin.
+Over the course of a week, they condensed to form words written in an alphabet that no one recognized.
+By this point the sufferer was feverish and unable to sleep.
+Soon after, they were raving in some unknown tongue.

+"And then my father showed up and cured us," Noxy finished.
+"A couple of people died in Duck Droppings before he could get there, and a handful more further up the pass, but he came to Stale first because that's where *amma* and I were.
+At least, that's what everybody said afterward.
+He wanted to save us, but now..."
+She wiped her eyes with the back of her sleeve, not caring any more that the prince was watching.
+"As far as he's concerned, I'll always be that six year old girl.
+He can't see that I'm growing up, or that *amma* is going gray.
+He's just... stuck."

+"I'm sorry," Thokmay said quietly.

+Noxy forced a shaky laugh.
+"You know the worst thing?"
+She pulled up her sleeve to show the spiral of text running around her forearm.
+"We still don't even know what it means."

+They sat in silence for a minute and listened to Kulbinder breath.
+"He gave me these," the prince said, touching the four parallel scars on his face with one finger.
+"About a month after the princess raised her flag.
+He told me not to try to escape until my father's army was close, but I was too scared to listen."

+"He---he did that because you didn't listen?"
+Noxy gasped.

+Thokmay shook his head.
+"I got caught.
+The colonel---the one who was commanding the Canaries back then---he wanted to make an example out of me.
+Kulbinder said I was his boy, and he'd take care of it, and then..."
+Thokmay paused.
+"He was so fast.
+By the time I flinched, it was already over.
+He asked the colonel if that was good enough, and the colonel said yes, and that was the end of it."

+"That must have been horrible."

+Thokmay shook his head again.
+"Whatever the colonel had in mind would have been a lot worse.
+A lot of soldiers were having second thoughts, and..."
+He shrugged.
+"He liked making examples out of people."

+He stared into the fire.
+The flames made his eyes dance against his dark skin.
+"The worst part of it was Sergeant Dorbu thinking I was a coward.
+And now he thinks I'm a traitor too, or a spy."

+The little room was quiet again after that until Noxy yawned and stretched.
+"Do you want the bed?"

+Thokmay glanced at the narrow cot.
+"Isn't your father coming back?"

+"I don't think so.
+He can't sleep when other people are around.
+Don't worry," she added, "He'll have somewhere else nearby.
+He's pretty good at that sort of thing."

+In the end, Noxy wound up on the cot while Thokmay curled up on a couple of blankets next to Kulbinder.
+As her weariness pulled her down into sleep, Noxy reached out with her mind for Big Blue.  *Mmm?* the cloud mind-mumbled, barely awake himself.

+*You were good today,* she mind-spoke.  *Really good.*

+*Mmm.*  The cloud sounded like he was already asleep again.
+Within moments, Noxy was too.